Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 nfs-ls nfs://fs-0779524599b7d5e7e.efs.us-west-1.amazonaws.com/

-Now we are getting somewhere !!
-On querying for the file via the url, we get an nfs access error which suggests that we have to be daemon to get the flag file.
-By providing the uid (not uid 1, but uid daemon) as a parameter we finally reveal the flag.
+Now we are getting somewhere.
+On querying for the file via the URL, we get an nfs access error which suggests that we have to be daemon to get the flag file.
+By providing the UID daemon rather than UID 1 as a parameter we finally reveal the flag.

 nfs-cat nfs://fs-0779524599b7d5e7e.efs.us-west-1.amazonaws.com//flag.txt?version=4\&uid=daemon